javimosch/csv-to-rag/docs/openai-like-api.md

 # OpenAI-like Completion API

-This document describes the design of a new API endpoint `/api/completion` that provides LLM completion functionality, mirroring the request/response format of the OpenAI and OpenRouter completion APIs.
+This document describes the design of a new API endpoint `/api/completion` that provides LLM completion functionality, mirroring the request/response format of the OpenAI completion API.

 ## Endpoint